IgniteUI/igniteui-docfx/en/components/overlay_main.md

 The overlay service can be used to dynamically display a `HTMLNode` or even an Angular Component by attaching it to the overlay DOM.

 After a reference to the Overlay service is established, it can be used to dynamically show/hide content.
-For example, we can pass an Angular Component in the show function:
+For example, we can pass an Angular Component in the `attach` function.
+This will generate unique ID.
+We can pass then this ID to `show` function to display the component:

 ```typescript